A Look Back at the Cal Ripken Rookie Card

 Perhaps the most desirable cards in the Topps baseball card set is the rookie card of Cal Ripken Jr. His card is considered the best card in the set and one of the most valuable cards in all of baseball.

-The value of a near-mint copy of the card can easily reach thousands of dollars.
+The value of a PSA 10 GEM Mint copy of the card can easily reach thousands of dollars.
 Other valuable cards in the set include Robin Yount, George Brett, and Dale Murphy.

 Condition